padok-team/docs-terraform-guidelines/contexte_pattern.md

 ### Ease of refactoring

 The bigest advantage of terragrunt is that since every layer is a single module thus a single state.
 When identifying a new project need you can rearrange you tree structure to match the new view of your project need.

+### Spliting of layers

+While terragrunt allows you to have a DRY configuration.
+It also allows you to **easily split layer to match project needs** This will enforce you to rethink your splitting every time you add a resource / module to a layer.

+In [Example 1](#example-1--add-a-one-frontend) the use case is that we want to add resources for a new frontend.
+At this point you have 2 choices :

+- If you have to add the frontend to every application and futur application then simply add it to the module
+  - Adding a conditional boolean `has_frontend` is a temporary solution and should be use with caution (It may hide a change in project need)
+- If you have to add to a specific app and not any other, or the other will be different.
+Then you have identified a new buisness need, you should split the layers.

 #### Example 1 : Add a one frontend